jaspreetdhanjan/JL-Physics-Library/README.md

-# JL Library
+# JL-Physics-Library

 <h2>Introduction</h2>
 A basic physics library for 2D Java applications.
 A lot of the code is unfinished and unoptimised – it is still very much a work-in-progress.
+This is a companion API to my <a href="https://github.com/jaspreetdhanjan/JL-Graphics-Library">JL-Graphics-Library</a>

 Created by Jaspreet Dhanjan.